wal-z1/1CP-Avg/README.md

 ## ✨ Features

-- 📊 Table View to enter and visualize module data.
+-  Table View to enter and visualize module data.
-- ❓ Missing Module Mode to work even if you don’t have all your results yet.
+-  Missing Module Mode to work even if you don’t have all your results yet.
-- 🎨 A stylized layout for a cleaner and smoother user experience.
-- 🖥 Built entirely with HTML, CSS, and JavaScript.

 ## 🚧 Disclaimer

 This was made with the help of AI and for learning purposes.

 It’s simple, functional, and still a work in progress — so don’t expect anything fancy.

 ---